 Visit Bath Gin Distillery

-Bath Gin Distillery is a Bath’s first distillery for over 250 years.
+Bath Gin Distillery is Bath’s first distillery in over 250 years.
 If you love gin, the visit to the distillery and the Canary Gin Bar is a must.
 Very popular on weekend nights!

 Where to stay in Bath?